RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Since the assignment refers to salaries in individual years in general and not by sector, it was necessary to calculate the overall mean salary from all sectors for each year.

-From the primary table 'pf' in the section regarding salaries the column containing the year and the column calculating the mean of the salaries rounded to two decimal places was selected in the 'SELECT' clause:
+From the primary table 'pf' in the section regarding salaries the column containing information about the year and the column calculating the mean of the salaries rounded to two decimal places were selected in the 'SELECT' clause:
 * pf.payroll_year
 * round(avg(pf.mean_salary_czk),2) AS mean_salary_czk